Core User Manual

 Welcome to the core, the primary software development ecosystem of CC.

-Here you will find a large collection of interconnected modules and tools which forms the foundation of all applications we produce.
-The core is designed to be the best toolkit for rapid development of next-gen applications.
+The core provides the foundation of all applications we produce.
+It is optimized for rapid development of next-gen applications.

 2. Overview